Dude-901/Google-IT-Automation-with-Python/Operating systems/README.md

 18. `cat file.extension` &#8594; open text file.
 19. `Select-String word file.extension`&#8594; search for word in file.extension.
 20. `ls 'C:\Program Files\' -Recurse -Filter *.exe` &#8594; look for all the .exe files in the given directory and subdirectories.
+21. `Get-LocalGroup` &#8594; shows all the user groups.
+22. `Get-LocalGroupMember Administrators` &#8594; Lists all the users in the specific groups (administrators in this case).